 Waterfall Charts in PowerPoint: The Complete Guide for Consultants

-Learn how to create professional waterfall charts in PowerPoint.
-Covers revenue bridges, EBITDA walks, and cost bridges with step-by-step instructions, best practices, and common mistakes to avoid.
+Create professional waterfall charts in PowerPoint.
+Covers revenue bridges, EBITDA walks, and cost bridges with step-by-step instructions and best practices.

-McKinsey popularized waterfall charts in the 1990s because they solved a specific communication problem: explaining complex financial breakdowns to executives who needed to understand profit drivers without reading a spreadsheet.
-Three decades later, every consulting firm uses them for the same reason.
+Waterfall charts solve a specific communication problem: explaining complex financial breakdowns to executives who need to understand profit drivers without reading a spreadsheet.
+McKinsey popularized them in the 1990s, and three decades later every consulting firm uses them for the same reason.
 They work.

 What Is a Waterfall Chart?#

 A waterfall chart visualizes how an initial value changes through a series of positive and negative contributions to reach a final value.
-The bars appear to "float" between the starting and ending points, creating a bridge-like visual.
+The bars "float" between starting and ending points, creating a bridge-like visual.

 | Other Names | Why It's Called That |